 ColorNote on Google Play is the most downloaded and highly rated Notepad app.

-Get the ColorNote app from Google Play.
+Get the ColorNote app from Google Play or Apkmonk.

 3. Google Keep

 Google Keep is simply awesome, the app’s design gives you the experience of colorful paper notes, which we usually stick on the wall and desk, with the addition of multimedia content in notes, you can create notes and lists in the app.
-The best thing about Google Keep is absolutely free, no payment plans, no advertising.
+The best thing about Google Keep is free, with no payment plans, and no advertising.

 Get the Google Keep app from Google Play or the iTunes App Store.